uharston/shred/README.md

 ![Primo Logo](./public/images/Primo-logo-black(1).png)

-An application that is designed to connect skaters to local skate spots around the world.
+An application that is designed to connect skaters to local skate spots around the world 🌎.

-[Click here](https://primospots.herokuapp.com) to go to the live build!
+[🛹 Click here 🛹](https://primospots.herokuapp.com) to go to the live build!

 # Getting Started